 On 3 April 2018, we completed the Fermacell acquisition.
-As such, the total number of employees fiscal year ended 31 March 2019 for Europe Building Products represent the actual number of people employed.
+As such, the total number of employees fiscal year ended 31 March 2019 for Europe Building Products represent the actual number of people employed for the fiscal year ended 31 March 2019 and not the average number of people employed.